vlandham/unix_intro/unix.markdown

 #### Task U26.1 [U26.1]

-There is a directory at `/n/core/Bioinformatics` called `Unix_Course` . *Copy* it and all of its contents to your home directory.
+There is a directory at `/n/core/Bioinformatics` called `unix_intro` . *Copy* it and all of its contents to your home directory.
 Try to do it without moving into the `/n/core/Bioinformatics` directory at all.

 ---